-We envision a community in which everyone has access to sufficient nutritious food.
+We envision a community in which everyone has sufficient nutritious food.

 We believe that access to nutritious food is a basic human right.
 We are committed to responding to the needs of our community by providing food distribution and support services with dignity and respect.

 Christian Cupboard Emergency Food Shelf (CCEFS) was established in 1983, and up until 2018 was hosted at Woodbury Lutheran Church.
 In 2018 a new building opened on the grounds of Guardian Angels Church.
 CCEFS is a registered nonprofit 501(c)3 corporation, and all donations to the organization are tax deductible.

 CCEFS has made significant strides as an organization in the past several years.
 A few highlights include:

 Doubled the amount of food collected through our food rescue program.
 Working with area grocers, CCEFS collected and distributed (directly or through partners), 468,000 pounds of food.

 Launched the construction of our new, 6,000 square foot facility on the campus of Guardian Angels Church in Oakdale.